vaughnteegarden/slate/source/index.html.md

 }
 ```

-Add Rezolve SDK dependency to build.gradle file in your :app module:
+Add Rezolve SDK dependency to build.gradle file in your :app module.
+Set the `rezolveSdkVersion` to the version you wish to use.
+To upgrade to a new release, update `rezolveSdkVersion` to the latest version.